jamiesmith/astrosaloon/_posts/2017-09-03-a-night-at-ghro.md

 ---

-I am now a member of the Charlotte Amateur Astronomers Club, which has an observatory Kershaw, South Carolina.
-The observatory is called the Gayle H. Riggsbee Observatory (GHRO for short).
+I am now a member of the Charlotte Amateur Astronomers Club, which has an observatory near Kershaw, South Carolina.
+The Gayle H. Riggsbee Observatory (GHRO for short) has several member pads, along with a good variety of telescopes for club members.

 <!--more-->